mapfish/mapfish-print/BREAKING-CHANGES.md

 # Known breaking changes

+## Version 3.31

+- `HumanAlphaSerie` is moved from package `org.mapfish.print` to `org.mapfish.print.jasperreports`.

 ## Version 3.30

 - Add support of MapServer 8.0, remove support of MapServer <= 7.4 (MAP_ANGLE => ANGLE).
+- Upgrade to Java 17.

 ## Version 3.26

 - Upgrade to Java 11 and Tomcat 9.0
-- Update the font view
+- Update the font view.

 ## Version 3.25